 - Wash the kale and strip the leafy parts from the stems.
 Discard your stems or save them in a bag in the freezer with other veggie trimmings to make your own homemade veggie stock.

 - Add the kale, olive oil, garlic nutritional yeast and roughly half of the almonds to a food processor or blender and process until as smooth as you would like it.

 - Add the remaining almonds and pulse until they are chopped but not too small.
-We want the nutty chunky texture in there.
+A nutty, chunky texture is really good!